taligentx/dscKeybusInterface/README.md

   - Non-blocking code: Allows sketches to run as quickly as possible without using `delay` or `delayMicroseconds`
 * Unsupported security systems:
   - DSC Classic series ([PC1500, etc](https://www.dsc.com/?n=enduser&o=identify)) use a different data protocol, though support is possible.
-  - DSC Neo series use a higher speed encrypted data protocol (Corbus) that is not possible to support.
+  - DSC Neo series use a higher speed encrypted data protocol (Corbus) that is not currently possible to support.
   - Honeywell, Ademco, and other brands (that are not rebranded DSC systems) use different protocols and are not supported.
 * Possible features (PRs welcome!):
   - Virtual zone expander: Add new zones to the DSC panel emulated by the microcontroller based on GPIO pin states or software-based states.
 Requires decoding the DSC PC5108 zone expander data.